dinshaw/dinshaw.github.io/full-outline.md

 * No Such THing as DevOps Team - http://continuousdelivery.com/2012/10/theres-no-such-thing-as-a-devops-team/
 Create reusable deployment procedures: When every deployment is done differently, every production environment can become different, like snowflakes.
 When this occurs, no mastery is ever built in the organization in procedures or configurations.
 As Luke Kanies said, “If your infrastructure is special, you’re doing it wrong.”
 !!!
 What gets measured gets managed: the transparency that comes with automation will show that there is nothing special going on...
-* automate one small, familiar thing that already works ** Remove whitespace from files in your editor
-** Set up .dotfiles
-** Empty the trash on your computer
-** Dev machine set up
-** Dev virtual machine set up
-* as we automate, we will go deeper, develop a more intimate relationship. cooperate with our machines.
-We automate the things we know, then we don't have to think about that again and we can move further.

-### Larger scale: project or company
-* Start with the most critical end-to-end flow
 ## Tools/Techniques/Ideaologies
 * Puppet - http://puppetlabs.com/misc/webinars/?aliId=8052887#learningpuppet - On demand webinars
 ** Boxen